ITI/ICS-Security-Tools/protocols/README.md

 ### Fuzzing

 - [AEGIS Fuzzer](https://www.automatak.com/aegis/) - Aegis™ is a smart fuzzing framework for a growing number of protocols that can identify robustness and security issues in communications software before it is deployed in a production system. **[commercial]** Early Open Source version is mirrored here: [Open-Source](/tools/mirrored/aegis-opensource/).
+- [ICSFuzz](https://github.com/momalab/ICSFuzz) - an PLC-side fuzzing tool for uncovering vulnerabilities in ICS control applications. supports only applications based on the Codesys platform which has been modified and adapted for the Wago PLC
 - [Modbus Fuzzer](https://github.com/bl4ckic3/Modbus-Fuzzer) - Modbus Protocol Fuzzer

 ## Ethercat